 The Office of Victim Service now accepts online claim applications through the Victim Service Portal.

-Please note - The Victim Service Portal (VSP) will be unavailable after 5:00 pm on Friday, January 12th due to system upgrades.
-The Portal will be back up Tuesday, January 16th at 8:00 am.
+Please note - The Victim Service Portal (VSP) will be unavailable between 8:00 am and 10:00 am on Tuesday, April 10, 2018 due to system upgrades.

 Before filing an online claim:

 - Consider contacting a victim assistance program for help.
 Victim advocates can help ensure OVS has all the paperwork necessary to determine if you are eligible for assistance.
 These programs also can provide direct services, such as counseling, emergency shelter in certain cases, and transportation to court.

 - Review the eligibility guidelines